-Interdisciplinary Studies Political Science Professional Writing Psychology Social Sciences Sociology Master of Science in Professional Writing and Technical Communication General Education Requirements All students seeking a bachelor's degree at the University of Houston-Downtown must complete the general education requirements, including the common core courses, application courses, enhancement courses and the Junior Writing Proficiency Examination (see pages 23-24).
-Students who declare their major in the College of Humanities and Social Sciences should undertake and pass the Junior Writing Proficiency Examination the semester before or the semester they apply for a major.
-Fulfillment of general education requirements may vary depending on the degree.
-Being Accepted as a Degree Major All undergraduate students at UH-Downtown are advised in University College until they are accepted into one of the degree programs.
-Before applying for acceptance to a degree program in the College of Humanities and Social Sciences, a student must: - · have fulfilled all Texas Success Initiative obligations; - · have completed all required developmental courses; - have completed ENG 1302 and Math 1301/1310 or equivalent; - have completed a minimum of 30 hours toward the general education requirements; - be in good academic standing with a UHD GPA of 2.0 or above; and - submit all college transcripts and meet all other requirements necessary for release by University College.
-After these requirements are met, University College will refer the student's degree application to the College of Humanities and Social Sciences.
-Four weeks after the student completes a paper or electronic application for a major and after University College refers the application to the college, students can expect to receive notice that the application has been accepted.
-Six weeks after applying for a major, students accepted by the college for a major may pick up a copy of a plan that identifies transfer hours and UHD hours applied toward their degree.
-Advising The College provides faculty advisors:
+Interdisciplinary Studies Political Science Professional Writing Psychology Social Sciences Sociology Master of Science in Professional Writing and Technical Communication General Education Requirements All students seeking a bachelor's degree at the University of Houston-Downtown must complete the general education requirements, including the common core courses, application courses, enhancement courses and the Writing Proficiency Examination (see pages 24-25).
+Students who declare their major in the College of Humanities and Social Sciences should undertake and pass the Writing Proficiency Examination the semester before or during the semester they apply for a major.
+After paying the fee for the WPE in Student E-Services, students should register electronically for any open WPE exam date.
+Being Accepted as a Degree Major All undergraduate students at UH-Downtown are advised in University College until they are accepted into a degree program.
+Before applying for a degree major in the College of Humanities and Social Sciences, a student must: - · have fulfilled all Texas Success Initiative obligations; - · have completed all required developmental courses; - have completed ENG 1302 and Math 1301/1310 or equivalent; - have completed a minimum of 30 hours toward the general education requirements; - be in good academic standing with a UHD GPA of 2.0 or above; and - submit all college transcripts and meet all other requirements necessary for release by University College.
+Students apply for a major by completing the electronic application in Student E-Services or a paper application with University College advisors.
+Applicants should review carefully any requirements listed above that the electronic application designates as unfulfilled.
+If any English, Math or other Texas general education core coursework is listed as unfulfilled, but the applicant believes he or she has fulfilled it in transfer coursework, an applicant should speak with a University College advisor in Room South-370 to ensure Admissions has on record transcripts of all transfer coursework and that all transcripts have been articulated by Records.
+After waiting two weeks for missing transcripts to be received or a new transcript to be articulated, applicants should reapply electronically in E-Services for a major.
+After these requirements are met, University College will forward the student's degree application to the College of Humanities and Social Sciences.
+Within four weeks after applying for a major, the college will inform students of their acceptance and prepare a degree plan, available in the CHSS Academic Advising Center in Room 1014-South, that tracks fulfillment of degree requirements by transfer and UHD coursework.
+CHSS Academic Advising Center Room 1014-South, 713-221-8460 The College provides faculty advisors: